mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax/python_builtin_functions.md

 Input parameter:

-- `x` -- The object to get attribute, `x` can be all types that graph mode supports and also can be third-party object.
+- `x` -- The object to get attribute, `x` can be all types that graph mode supports.
+Third-party library types are also supported when the JIT syntax support level option is 'Lax'.

 - `attr` -- The name of the attribute, the type of `attr` should be `str`.